Systems Architect · Organizational Builder · Associate Director

 Federal Litigation Research & Continuity

-In high-stakes legal environments, I’m the person who holds a case together across time.
+In high-stakes legal environments, the work is holding a case together across time.
 For an active federal lawsuit, I served as primary research lead and institutional knowledge holder — verifying every piece of information going before the legal teams, keeping case continuity across months of activity, and coordinating directly with general counsel, outside litigation counsel, and senior legal advisors.

 What this means in practice: a case like this needs someone inside who can keep it coherent across the handoffs between internal counsel, outside counsel, and senior advisors — and keep the institution’s knowledge intact while the work moves.